aabiswas/aabiswas.github.io/content/publication/hri25/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025)
+publication: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025), Melbourne, Australia.
-publication_short: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025)
+publication_short: In proceedings of the 20th IEEE/ACM International Conference on Human-Robot Interaction (HRI 2025), Melbourne, Australia.

 abstract: Due to the rapid advancement of technology, people nowadays consider chatbot-based mobile applications as a vital resource to get various mental and emotional support. ...Please click pdf option to read more.
 # Summary.
 An optional shortened abstract.
 summary:  This paper analyzed 10 notable apps collected from the Google Play Store, examining their functionalities, data safety policies and required permissions to assess whether user data privacy is adequately protected.
-We also performed some security test and found several vulnerabilities and discrepancies
+We also performed some security test and found several vulnerabilities and discrepancies.

 tags:
   - Human-Computer Interaction